Side note: Have I told you lately how much I love you, Internet?

 The tomatoes are doing beautifully - per usual - but the bell peppers still look...well...puny.
 I hope they're just chillin' for a couple weeks and will start going like gang busters as the weather warms.

 The strawberries are kind of sitting around entertaining suicidal thoughts.
-The herbs are...well...the cilantro and sage are doing okay, but the basil might join the strawberries.
-I'm thinking of staging an intervention.
+The herbs are...well...the

 The grapes are finally budding and the berries are actually flowering.
 I don't know how or why, but I'm not going to question it.
 When a plant actually enjoys being in my yard and somehow manages to survive a dog and a child who thinks gardening means digging up plants, I say a quick prayer of thanks and leave it at that.